 You do not need to have studied GCSE or BTEC Dance before, but having prior practical experience is essential.
 Practical is predominantly in the contemporary style, and students are required to already have competent technique in dance on admission.
 You should also make sure to attend the Wyke Start practical audition workshops in order to be accepted on the course.

 Teaching staff in the dance department include Toni Knight (Head of Dance and Theory teacher) and Laura Bulless (Teacher of 1st and 2nd year practical), alongside extra-curricular teachers Julie Lovewell (Head of Dance at NAPA) and David Danville (founder of Skyline Studios).
 The department uses a rehearsal and performance space that has a fully sprung dance floor, mirrors, sound and lighting facilities.
 It has access to the college Library and classroom facilities as well as the state of the art College ICT facilities.

 You will have four lessons a week which are split into 2 practical, 2 theory.
 Practical lessons are a mixture of technique and choreographic tasks.
 Theory lessons are split into the history of Rambert and in-depth analysis of ‘Rooster’ (Bruce, 1991).
 Extracurricular rehearsal time will be required in addition to timetabled lessons to produce and practice practical exam work.

-The focus of this piece is to accurately reflect his choreographic style in terms of technical and physical skills, spatial elements, dynamics and interpretative performance skills such as musicality and projection.
+The focus of this piece is to accurately reflect the choreographic style of a practitioner in terms of technical and physical skills, spatial elements, dynamics and interpretative performance skills such as musicality and projection.

 The focus of this piece is based on your physical and technical skills, spatial awareness, and interpretative performance in relation to the chosen genre of dance.

 Create an original piece of choreography for 3-5 dancers in response to an externally set task.
-The question will take the form of a stimulus (poem, picture, sculpture, historical figure, etc.) which will need to be researched, developed and communicated in your choreography.
+The question will take the form of a question (poem, picture, sculpture, historical figure, etc.) which will need to be researched, developed and communicated in your choreography.